dmsc/fastbasic/manual.md

 Variable names must begin with a letter or the symbol `_`, and can contain any letter, number or the symbol `_`.
-Examples of valid variable names are
-`COUNTER`, `My_Var`, `num1`.
+Examples of valid integer variable names are `COUNTER`, `My_Var`, `num1`.

 Floating point variables have an `%` as last character in the name.
-Examples of valid names are `MyNum%`, `x1%`.
+Examples of valid floating point variable names are
+`MyNum%`, `x1%`.

-In FastBasic, variables can't be used in an expression before being assigned a value, the first assignment declares the variable.
+In FastBasic, variables can't be used in an expression before being assigned a value; the first assignment declares the new variable.

 Numeric Operators
 -----------------

-There are various "operators" that perform calculation in expressions; the operators with higher precedence always execute first.
-These are the *integer* operators in order of precedence:
+There are various "operators" that perform calculations in expressions.
+The operators with higher precedence always executed first.

+The order of precedence for *integer* operators are:

 - `+` `-`      : addition, subtraction,
                  from left to right.
 - `*` `/` `MOD`: multiplication,
                  division, modulus,
                  from left to right.
-- `&` `!` `EXOR`: binary AND, OR and
+- `&` `!` `EXOR`: binary 'and', 'or',
+                  'exclusive or',
-                  EXOR, from left to
+                  from left to right.
-                  right.
 - `+` `-`      : positive / negative.

 For example, an expression like: